llvm/llvm-project/clang/docs/BoundsSafety.rst

   arithmetic nor being subscripted with a non-zero index.
 Dereferencing a ``__single`` pointer is allowed but it requires a null check.
-Upper and lower bounds checks are not required because the ``__single`` pointer should point to a valid object unless it’s null.
+Upper and lower bounds checks are not required because the ``__single`` pointer should point to a valid object unless it's null.

-We use ``__single`` as the default annotation for ABI-visible pointers.
+``__single`` is the default annotation for ABI-visible pointers.
 This gives strong security guarantees in that these pointers cannot be incremented or decremented unless they have an explicit, overriding bounds annotation that can be used to verify the safety of the operation.
 The compiler issues an error when